The study is progressing rapidly, in line with the roadmap, and all results are

-DIAFIR, a medical technology company focused on the development, manufacture and sale of innovative diagnostic solutions, and the hepatology-gastroenterology and digestive oncology department of the CHU of Angers, specializing in the research and development of non-invasive liver tests, announced today the signing of a collaborative clinical research agreement.
-Goal: to validate a non-invasive test for NASH, the most common chronic liver disorder in western countries.
+DIAFIR, medical technology company focused on the development, manufacture and sale of innovative diagnostic solutions today announced the initiation and recruitment of the first patients of the clinical study SIGNALS (Signature diaGnostic of Nash by infrAred Light Spectroscopy).
+Primary goal: to validate its blood-based test for NASH diagnostic in severely obese subjects, the most common chronic liver disorder in western countries.

-DIAFIR is a medical technology company with expertise in developing innovative in vitro diagnostic tests to improve the detection and monitoring of patients with chronic metabolic diseases and infectious diseases.
-Our technology relies on mid-infrared analysis of the metabolic signature of patients using our SPID TM platform, which allows for low-invasive, cost-effective and rapid diagnostic procedures.
-DIAFIR aims to improve patient care management by bringing its simple serological test to the front line in order to detect and track all potential patients with NASH.
-The NASH screening test is currently being clinically tested, with an ambitious roadmap to obtain regulatory approvals for the commercialization by 2021.
+DIAFIR is a medical technology company specializing in the development of innovative in vitro diagnostic tests to improve the diagnosis and monitoring of patients with chronic metabolic diseases or infectious pathologies.
+Our technology is based on infrared analysis of patients’ metabolic fingerprint through our SPID TM platform, which enables low-invasive, cost-effective, and fast diagnostic procedures.
+DIAFIR aims to improve the management of care by bringing its simple serologic test to the front line to detect and monitor all potentially NASH patients.
+The NASH screening test is currently undergoing clinical studies, with an ambitious roadmap to obtain the regulatory approvals needed for commercialization in 2021.

 Contact DIAFIR :